g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 <br><br>

+A real nonphilosopher would not feel the need to write something like this.

 Since my list of caveats is forty times longer than my original point, obviously I am an amateur philosopher after all.
 But not first.

 <br><br>